Bjtze/Bjtze/README.md

 - 🥜 Will work for peanuts
 - 🍤 Thinks the snack is called "cheesy goblins"
+- 🪜 Likes to take the stairs
+- 😮‍💨 A bad whistler
+- 🥩 Asks for steak "well-done" because they don’t want it done badly

+- 🤖 Might be a robot
 - 🏥 Likes references

 - 🧠 Thinks NNs are "magic"